CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/Arib-stdb3/index.md

 ---
-title: ARIB STD B37 Captions Extraction and Conversion
+title: Cambria FTC ARIB STD B37 Captions Extraction and Conversion
 ---

-# ARIB STD B37 Captions Extraction in MXF and Conversion to WebVTT and Burning the Captions in Video
+# Cambria FTC: ARIB STD B37 Captions Extraction in MXF and Conversion to WebVTT and Burning the Captions in Video

 Version 1 - 11/28/2023